clarin-eric/fcs-sru-aggregator-ui/README.md

 - Modern, mobile-friendly, dark-mode, accessibility (ARIA) support
 - Single[¹](#footnote-1) <abbr title="Single Page Application">SPA</abbr> bundle for easy integration
-- Various usability features like fuzzy filtering, ...
+- Various usability features like fuzzy filtering, tooltips, ...
+- Input support with query syntax highlighting and visual query builders (FCS-QL, LexCQL)

 <a id="footnote-1">¹</a> The build process will generate multiple JS and CSS files to split application code from vendor code but those files only need to be included as scripts/styles in a static `index.html` page without requiring any complicated server setup.